 Foxconn, which churns out Apple’s iPhones and other gadgets from its sprawling plants in the city, has partially suspended production across its bases there.

 The official Zhengzhou Daily cited sources as saying that about a fifth of Foxconn’s employees could not return to work on Wednesday morning as public transport was only slowly resuming.
 Production lines were also affected by power outages, the reports said.

 Foxconn had been ramping up its production and making new hires in the run-up to this fall’s new product launch by Apple.
-It employs about 350,000 workers in Zhengzhou, now increasingly known among Apple fans and tech observers as the “iPhone city.”
+It employs about more than 300,000 workers in Zhengzhou, now increasingly known among Apple fans and tech observers as the “iPhone city.”

 Apple CEO Tim Cook also tweeted that the US tech giant would donate to support relief efforts in Zhengzhou.